 A Farmer’s Market operates year round on Sunday mornings in the Sebastopol Central Park – features a number of local vendors.

 Screamin’ Mimi’s is an institution in town – locally well-known as the go to ice cream shop.
-Two restaurants worth checking out are Zazu and Ramen Gaijin.
+Another restaurants= worth checking out is Ramen Gaijin.

 The Joe Rodata Trail connects Santa Rosa to Sebastopol.
 This path parallels Highway 12 for most of the way and is often used by bicyclists and pedestrians.
 We have cycled this path before; it takes about an hour going at a leisurely pace.

 Laguna de Santa Rosa is a sizable wetland area located between Santa Rosa and Sebastopol – off of Highway 12.
 Features a number of rare and endangered plants.
 The Laguna de Santa Rosa trailhead is located off a short distance off of Highway 12.
 Almost 2 miles long it is flat with a trail base of crushed stones.
 Good for both hikers and bikers.
 There is also access via Occidental Road – but note that the parking lot here is much smaller then the parking lot on Highway 12 and cannot accommodate horse trailers.